Prompt Injection Attacks: Examples, Techniques, and Defence

 This attempts to inject fake conversation history that the model may then reference as if it were real.

-Real-World Attacks and Case Studies
+Real-World Prompt Injection Attacks and CVEs

 The examples above are not theoretical.
 Production systems have been compromised using these exact techniques.